Overview

 - dominant grasses are reduced, giving rare plants a chance to grow

-Without such management, heathland would quickly revert to continuous birch and pine woodland, with a thick understorey of bramble and rhododendron.
+Without it, heathland would quickly revert to continuous birch and pine woodland, with a thick understorey of bramble and rhododendron.
 The open conditions needed by heathland wildlife and the landscape enjoyed by so many would be lost.

 Visiting grazing areas